cunarist/transle/README.md

 ### Dart Related

-- `lib`: Dart modules for Flutter.
+- `lib`: Dart modules.
-- `pubspec.yaml`: Flutter settings and dependencies.
+- `pubspec.yaml`: Dart settings and dependencies.
 - `.env.template`: Template of `.env` file.
 Includes environment variables that will be loaded in Dart.

 ### Rust Related